 Plants absorb fermented slurry better, increasing the yield on the fields.
 Protection of subsoil water -improved nitrogen exploitation reduces leaching and thereby drinking water contamination.
 Reduced costs for artificial fertilizer. via bigadan.com

-Biogas Allows You to Cook Easily and Quickly:
+3. Biogas Allows You to Cook Easily and Quickly:

 Cooking on biogas is faster and easier than cooking on charcoal or firewood.
 Biogas stoves do not take time to heat up, so as soon as you’ve turned on the stove you can start cooking!

-Improve your home:
+4. Improve your home:

 Biogas is a modern source of energy for cooking and lighting.
 It is quick, easy and clean.
 Cooking on gas keeps your kitchen clean and tidy, and protects your family from the dangers of indoor air pollution.

-Reduce your household waste:
+5. Reduce your household waste:

 Biogas systems convert organic household waste or manure into gas for cooking and lighting.
-This waste can be leftovers (rice, ugali), vegetables (tomatoes, cabbage), peels of potatoes and fruit, etc. Instead of throwing this away or leaving them (which will attract insects and pests), you can use it to produce energy!
+This waste can be leftovers (rice, ugali), vegetables (tomatoes, cabbage), peels of potatoes and fruit, etc. Instead of throwing them away or leaving them (which will attract insects and pests), you can use it to produce energy!
 Biogas helps you to manage your waste and contributes to improved hygiene.

-Produce your own organic fertilizer:
+6. Produce your own organic fertilizer:

 The biogas slurry that comes out of biogas systems is rich in nutrients and can be applied directly to plants and vegetables to help them grow.
 Biogas slurry replaces chemical fertilizers.
 This saves money and is better for the environment. via simgas.com